Moment conditions for random coefficient AR($\infty$) under non-negativity assumptions

-The root equation $h(\alpha)=0$ is impossible to solve for general stochastic matrices $\boldsymbol A_t$.
-Even the simpler top-Lyapunov condition \eqref{eq:toplyapunov} is rarely explicit.
-The specificity of the matrix $\boldsymbol A_t$ in the $AR(p)$ model allows \cite{Nicholls1982} to provide an explicit sufficient condition for the existence of a stationary solution with finite second moment, in the case of centered coefficients.
-Denoting by $\rho$ the spectral radius and $\otimes$ the tensor product and $\boldsymbol A$ a copy of $\boldsymbol A_t$, the sufficient condition of \eqref{eq:toplyapunov} is
+{The root equation $h(\alpha)=0$ is impossible to solve {explicitly} for general stochastic matrices $\boldsymbol A$.
+Even the simpler top-Lyapunov condition \eqref{eq:toplyapunov} rarely turns into an explicit condition on the law of the random vector $(A_{1},\ldots,A_{p})$.} The specificity of the matrix $\boldsymbol A$ in the $AR(p)$ model allows \cite{Nicholls1982} to provide an explicit sufficient condition for the existence of a stationary solution with finite second moment, in the case of centered coefficients.
+Denoting by $\rho$ the spectral radius and $\otimes$ the tensor product, the sufficient condition of \eqref{eq:toplyapunov} is

 \cite[Corollary 2.2.2]{Nicholls1982} also show that this assumption is necessary and sufficient for having finite moments of order $2$ when $B$ has finite moments of order $2$ and is independent of $\boldsymbol A$.
 Thus the condition $\rho(\E[\boldsymbol A \otimes \boldsymbol A]) < 1$ is equivalent to the condition $h(2)<0$ in the case of centered coefficients $B_{t}$. \cite{tuan1986mixing} extended the equivalence to a more general setting including non-negative coefficients as considered here.
-In this article, we are interested similarly explicit conditions when $p=\infty$, in the case of non-negative coefficients.
+In this article, we are interested in similarly explicit conditions when $p=\infty$, in the case of non-negative coefficients.